stefanrieken/pasta/README.md

-# Selfless: Typeless Selfish
+# Selfless
-Selfless is a retroprogramming language, sprinkling a few Selfish novelties over an otherwise quite achaic LISP dialect.
+Selfless is a typeless retroprogramming language, sprinkling Selfish style elements over what would otherwise be a quite achaic LISP dialect.

 It runs by the _very_ modest paradigm that "everything is an integer".